nicolasblackburn/ts-chip-music/readme.md

 # Getting started

 1. Install dependencies `npm install`
-2. Build project `npm run buil`
+2. Build project `npm run build`
 3. Serve static files `npm run serve`
-4. Open your browser at `http://localhost:8080`
+4. Open your browser at (http://localhost:8080)

 This will launch a webpage with a button that plays a demo.